 While good support from friends and relatives is sufficient for most people who are bereaved, some people will need more formal emotional support.
 The evidence has highlighted a range of issues with the current support available, with some groups being particularly poorly served.
-More must be done to ensure support is available and accessible to and appropriate for all who need it.
+More must be done to ensure support is available, accessible to and appropriate for all who need it.
 We are therefore making the following recommendations:

-- 1 Bereavement services and support (including that provided by communities and faith groups) must sign up to an agreed set of standards, including ensuring they meet the diverse needs of the communities they serve. - 2 NICE and SIGN must develop guidelines for the delivery of bereavement support at all levels, including for complex and traumatic grief, such as facilitating access to appropriate mental health services when necessary.

-- 3 In order that everyone has access to good and appropriate bereavement support, governments in each UK nation must invest 79p annually per person in the population for transforming bereavement services over the next 5 years, with a particular focus on better supporting Black, Asian and ethnic minority communities, and others who are currently poorly served.
-As well as service delivery, it must cover: - " Quality improvement including training and tailoring of support - " improvements in assessment, signposting and referral mechanisms to mental health services for people affected by complex grief - " Local and national collaboration - " Research, data collection and evaluation - " Innovation in practice, including trialling new approaches to signposting support, and piloting the feasibility and effectiveness of offering bereavement support proactively to specific underserved and vulnerable groups. - 4 All public, private and third sector bodies supporting bereaved people must commit to tackling inequalities in access to emotional support following a bereavement and ensuring underserved communities, including Black, Asian and ethnic minority communities and groups whose grief is disenfranchised, are better supported. - 5 All UK Governments must commission further research to better understand the emotional support needs of people affected by bereavement with a particular focus on understanding how services can be improved for Black, Asian and ethnic minority communities and groups whose grief is disenfranchised.
+- 1 Bereavement services and support (including that provided by communities, faith groups and mental health services) must sign up to an appropriate agreed set of standards which will help them work in partnership to meet the diverse needs of the communities they serve - 2 NICE must develop guidelines for the delivery of bereavement support at all levels, including for complex and traumatic grief, such as facilitating access to appropriate mental health services when necessary Integrated Care Systems across England must support partnerships of bereavement services, mental health and other relevant services to address levels of need and ensure compassionate and appropriate referrals between services - In order that everyone has access to good and appropriate bereavement support, the Government must invest 79p annually per person in the population for transforming bereavement services over the next 5 years, with a particular focus on better supporting Black, Asian and ethnic minority communities, and others who are currently poorly served.
+As well as service delivery, it must cover: - " Quality improvement including training and tailoring of support - " Improvements in assessment, signposting and referral mechanisms to specialist and mental health services for people affected by complex grief - " Local and national collaboration - " Research, data collection and evaluation - " Innovation in practice, including trialling new approaches to signposting support, and piloting the feasibility and effectiveness of offering bereavement support proactively to specific underserved and vulnerable groups. - 4 All public, private and third sector bodies supporting bereaved people must commit to tackling inequalities in access to emotional support following a bereavement and ensuring underserved communities, including Black, Asian and ethnic minority communities and groups whose grief is disenfranchised, are better supported. - 5 The Government must commission further research to better understand the emotional support needs of people affected by bereavement with a particular focus on understanding how services can be improved for Black, Asian and ethnic minority communities and groups whose grief is disenfranchised.
 The voice of people affected by bereavement must be central to this research.

-To deliver all of the above recommendations, each UK Government must establish and deliver a cross-departmental strategy for bereavement that recognises support following bereavement as a human right.
+To deliver all of the above recommendations, the Government must establish and deliver a cross-departmental strategy for bereavement that recognises support following bereavement as a human right.
 This must:

-- Encompass all aspects of public policy affecting bereaved people - Involve the voices of bereaved people - Draw on learning from the pandemic to set out how people (public, communities and workforce) will be supported in future mass bereavement events - Set out the responsibilities of national and local government, health and care commissioners and other statutory bodies, and - Address inadequacies in support for Black, Asian and ethnic minority communities, and others who are particularly poorly served.
+- Encompass all aspects of public policy affecting bereaved people - Involve the voices of bereaved people - Draw on learning from the pandemic to set out how people (public, communities and workforce) will be supported in future mass bereavement events - Set out the responsibilities of national and local government, NHS England, health and care commissioners and other statutory bodies, and - Address inadequacies in support for Black, Asian and ethnic minority communities, and others who are particularly poorly served.